-- 1. Professional Discussions- SUNY Downstate staff members must refrain from discussing patient information in public areas, such as elevators and cafeterias. - a.
-In semi-private rooms, staff members are expected to draw the curtains and talk in low tones. - b.
+- 1. Professional Discussions- UPB staff members must refrain from discussing patient information in public areas. - a.
 When PHI must be discussed with a patient in a waiting room, the patient should be taken to an area with less people and spoken to in low tones. - 2.
 Voice Messages - a.
 Scripts should be developed for repetitive voice messages, such as appointment reminders, to ensure that no information linking the patient to a particular condition or information about services being provided is indicated.
 For example, the following message would be appropriate:

-"This is Paula Green from SUNY Downstate Medical Center.
-I am calling to remind Mrs. Jones of her appointment with Dr. Smith tomorrow at 1:00 PM."
+- "This is Paula Green from University Physicians of Brooklyn.
+I am calling to remind Mrs. Jones of her appointment with Dr. Smith tomorrow at 1:00 PM." - b.

-- b.
 Lab and other test results should never be left in a message. - c.
 Dictations should not be made within earshot of other individuals. - d.
 When processing information left on answering machines, the information should not be played over speakerphone. - 3.
 Telephone Requests for Patient Information- The guidelines delineated in the policy Telephone Requests for Patient Information should be followed. - 4.
 Intercom Announcements- Intercom announcements should never reveal the: - a.
 Nature of the patient's condition; or - b.
 Specialty of services being provided.